Armour/Cocomic/README.md

 * Click a book to open:
   * book cover and author info
   * chapters
-    * at the end of chapter, click to place a bookmark, to like the chapter or to create a new chapter (new branch), or to edit the chapter
+    * at the end of chapter, one can click buttons to add a bookmark, to like the chapter, to create a new chapter (new branch), or to edit the chapter
-    * at the end of chapter, drag the carousel to select the next chapter to read
+    * at the end of chapter, one can drag images in the carousel to select the next chapter to read

 ## Known bugs

-* Branch switch results in blank page on ios chrome.
-This is because we used `history`, and the `history` support on ios chrome is buggy.
+* Branch switch results in blank page on ios chrome, because `history`, one of package used in the project, have some bugs supporting ios chrome.

 ## Tech Stack